ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 Some of the advantages of ViroReact are:

 * Create an application from scratch or add AR/VR features to an existing application.
-* Possibility of mobile multi platform using the same base code.
+* Possibility of mobile multi platform using the same code base.
 * Like React Native, it allows to check the changes made only by updating the app.
 * Easy to learn as it uses a markup language, which makes it quite intuitive.
-* It is an open source platform, which provides that you can find codes that can be reused in our application.
+* It is an open source platform, which allows you to find code that can be reused in your application.
 * It is not necessary to use Xcode or Android Studio.

 In 2018, [Ryan De Gruyter](https://ordina-jworks.github.io/author/ryan-de-gruyter/){:target="_blank" rel="noopener noreferrer"} together with [Michael Vandendriessche](https://ordina-jworks.github.io/author/michael-vandendriessche/){:target="_blank" rel="noopener noreferrer"}  wrote an interesting [blogpost](https://ordina-jworks.github.io/iot/2018/06/27/viroreact.html){:target="_blank" rel="noopener noreferrer"} that teaches how to create augmented reality with ViroReact.